llord1/llord1.github.io/Introductory.md

 Humans can also be tracked via geospatial mapping.
 In terms of biocultural diversity, language hotspots could be mapped.
 This could indicate areas of high fluency of languages.
 This would be particularly useful for tracking endangered languages.

-- Safety and security needs can be explored in the context of Assets
+- Safety and security needs can be explored in the context of Assets:

 The pursuit of this level would allow for the exploration of safety needs related to security (including emotional security and financial security) and safety (including law and order, freedom from fear, social stability, property, health, and wellbeing).
 Data analysis can be performed on economic or demographic data including census data or other public access government statistics.